 As the train winds its way through this one-of-a-kind terrain, a GPS triggered commentary weaves the story of the region.
-Available in five languages including English throughout the coaches and in French, German, Japanese and Mandarin via wireless headsets, you'll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.
-And to enhance the scenery outside your window, locomotive mounted cameras provide an engineer's 'eye-view' via flat screen monitors installed throughout the coaches.
+Available in six languages including English throughout the coaches and in French, German, Japanese, Korean and Mandarin via wireless headsets, you'll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.

 Just when you thought you'd experienced it all, the train starts its descent into the canyon at Mile 102.
 As the rail line hugs the top of the canyon wall, you'll descend 500 feet over the next 10 miles to the floor of the Agawa Canyon, created more than 1.2 billion years ago by faulting and widened and reshaped by the last ice-age that retreated 10,000 years ago.

 As the train pulls to a stop at Mile 114, you'll have an hour-and-a-half to experience the 'jewel' of the tour—Agawa Canyon Park.
 Enjoy scenic walks on graveled trails leading to several waterfalls or experience the invigorating climb up over 300 stairs to the breathtaking Lookout perched 250 feet above the canyon floor.
-If you're looking for something a little more relaxing, you can enjoy a quiet lunch in the many picnic areas located throughout the park, pick up a special memento of your trip in the Souvenir Car, or just pull up a bench and watch the Agawa River flow peacefully by.
+If you're looking for something a little more relaxing, you can enjoy a quiet lunch in the many picnic areas located throughout the park, or just pull up a bench and watch the Agawa River flow peacefully by.